 Weekly Meetings and Location

-Chico SRM meditation group meets every Wednesday evening from 7:00-8:30 at the Sky Creek Dharma Center.
-If you are new to Serene Reflection meditation practice, please arrive at 6:45 for a brief orientation.
+Chico SRM meditation group meets in person every Wednesday evening from 6:00-7:30 at the Sky Creek Dharma Center.
+If you are new to Serene Reflection meditation practice, please arrive at 5:45 for a brief orientation.
 Typically, we practice a combination of sitting and walking meditation for 40 minutes followed by a Dharma discussion.
 Once a month a monk from Shasta Abbey will join us and give a Dharma talk in lieu of our regular Dharma discussion.
 Please see “Meetings” for more detail.
+Masks are optional.

 Sky Creek Dharma Center